peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 That approach requires enabling `data:` in the `connect-src` rule of the content security policy (CSP) which is strongly discouraged.

-Fortunately, there is another way to convert canvas to blob, the built-in [toBlob()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) method that accept a `callback` as argument.
+Fortunately, there is another way to convert a canvas to a blob, the built-in [toBlob()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) method that accept a `callback` as argument.

 ```javascript
 export const canvasToBlob =